 7907 Beverly Blvd.

 Woodbury C. Pennell designed this 1,504 seat theatre that opened in 1930.
 After beginning as an independent, the Fairfax was operated for decades by Fox West Coast, National General and Mann Theatres.
 Mann got out in 1981 and the house was soon triplexed by independent operators.
 Cineplex Odeon took over in 1985.
 Laemmle got it in 2001.
 Regency Theatres was the final operator.
 It closed closed in 2010 after the owner, Alex Gorby, refused to make repairs on a damaged roof.
 In 2013, after a lengthy preservation battle, Gorby got approval to turn the site into retail and condos while saving the facade.
-Work has yet to begin.
 For more information see the page on the Fairfax Theatre.

 2698 W. Pico Blvd.